 Students who are citizens of EU countries do not need visas to enter Ireland.
 Students from non-EU countries should note that they may need visas to enter Ireland and that they will be asked to produce proof of their acceptance at NUI Galway upon their arrival in Ireland, i.e. at the airport/seaport.
 You can find out more about visa requirements on the following website: http://www.inis.gov.ie/ (click on “Visas”).

-If you do need to apply for a visa, you will be required to present a formal acceptance letter (hard copy) from NUI Galway.
+If you do need to apply for a visa, you will be required to produce a formal acceptance letter (hard copy) from NUI Galway.
 As our acceptances are normally issued by e-mail, you will need to inform the International Affairs Office if you require such a letter.
 It is entirely your responsibility to ensure that you make the request in good time so as to allow 6 – 8 weeks for your visa application to be processed.
 Visa applications should be made to the Irish Embassy or Consulate in the country in which you reside.
 If there is no embassy or consulate, you can make the application to your nearest Irish Embassy or Consulate, or directly to the Visa Office, Dept of Foreign Affairs, 13-14 Burgh Quay, Dublin 2.

 Please do not delay in making your visa application: we have seen several cases where students did not allow enough time to secure their visa and had to delay their travel to Ireland.
 This meant that they not only incurred additional financial costs but also had their study plans disrupted by having missed the all-important early weeks of the semester.
 Please allow at least 8 weeks for the processing of your visa application.